-Payroll and Tax Management – When you partner with a PEO, they take the basic functions of payroll processing, withholdings, tax remittance, and more.
+Payroll and Payroll Tax Management – When you partner with a PEO, they take the basic functions of payroll processing, withholding, tax remittance, and more.
 They also ensure court-ordered garnishments and payments are remitted to the appropriate authority.
 A PEO will automate the payroll processing and administrative services, ensuring real-time access to the most up-to-date reports.

 Workers’ Compensation – A PEO is a motivated partner in keeping your business compliant and improving workplace safety.
 They provide you with highly rated Workers’ Compensation insurance with complete claims processing and management, at a largely discounted group rate.
 A PEO can help you mitigate risks and ensure any claims are resolved quickly.

-HR Administration – HR solutions provided by a PEO can help add value to your company and help you stay competitive in your industry.
+Human Resources – HR solutions provided by a PEO can help add value to your company and help you stay competitive in your industry.
 A PEO helps you follow labor and employment laws by offering consultation in the areas of employee relations and retention, sexual harassment, hiring and firing practices, sexual harassment, employment handbook development, background checks, drug testing, and more.